Homotopy coherent structures: Homotopy coherent algebra

 In each category just mentioned, the objects are a model of an $(\infty,1)$-category --- which, in deference to Lurie, most people call $\infty$-\emph{categories} --- or a fibered variant of the above.
 So if we develop homotopy coherent category theory in the context of any category enriched over quasi-categories, we are doing ``model independent $\infty$-category'' in a rather strict framework.

 \begin{dig}[on model independent $\infty$-category theory] Some people use ``model independent $\infty$-category theory'' to refer either to some sort of hand-wavy $\infty$-category theory or to something that is secretly quasi-category theory but presented in somewhat different language.
 The idea in both cases is that an expert could make everything precise.
-As an aesthetic and expository philosophy, this approach makes a lot of sense, but my concern at present is that there may be too few ``experts.''\footnote{A quick test to gauge the level of expertise of an interlocutor is to ask whether they can construct a model of the Yoneda embedding.}
+As an aesthetic and expository philosophy, this approach makes a lot of sense, but my concern at present is that there may be too few ``experts.''

-While the field remains in its infancy, I prefer a more conservative deployment of model independent $\infty$-category theory that refers to mathematics that can be: \begin{itemize} \item specialized to the case of quasi-categories and so recover a theory that is compatible with the theory of Joyal and Lurie and \item specialized to other models of $(\infty,1)$-categories and recover something equivalent to this in the sense that it is preserved and reflected by ``change of universe functors.''\footnote{The right Quillen equivalences between quasi-categories, Segal categories, complete Segal spaces, and 1-complicial sets established by Joyal and Tierney \cite{JT} all define \emph{biequivalences} of quasi-categorically enriched categories: functors that are surjective on objects up to equivalence and define a local equivalence of quasi-categories.} \end{itemize} This is the sense in which ``model independent $\infty$-category'' will be used here, referring to constructions and theorems that can be used for a variety of models of $(\infty,1)$-categories in exactly the same way in each instance and without relying upon any details of the models, except to know that each category of $\infty$-categories is enriched of quasi-categories.\footnote{For a considerably more detailed account of what it means to develop $\infty$-category theory ``model independently'' from this point of view see \cite{riehl-scratch}.} \end{dig}
+A more conservative deployment of model independent $\infty$-category theory refers to mathematics that can be: \begin{itemize} \item specialized to the case of quasi-categories and so recover a theory that is compatible with the theory of Joyal and Lurie and \item specialized to other models of $(\infty,1)$-categories and recover something equivalent to this in the sense that it is preserved and reflected by ``change of universe functors.''\footnote{The right Quillen equivalences between quasi-categories, Segal categories, complete Segal spaces, and 1-complicial sets established by Joyal and Tierney \cite{JT} all define \emph{biequivalences} of quasi-categorically enriched categories: functors that are surjective on objects up to equivalence and define a local equivalence of quasi-categories.} \end{itemize} This is the sense in which ``model independent $\infty$-category'' will be used here, referring to constructions and theorems that can be used for a variety of models of $(\infty,1)$-categories in exactly the same way in each instance and without relying upon any details of the models, except to know that each category of $\infty$-categories is enriched of quasi-categories.\footnote{For a considerably more detailed account of what it means to develop $\infty$-category theory ``model independently'' from this point of view see \cite{riehl-scratch, RV-elements}.} \end{dig}

 A final example of a quasi-categorically enriched category is worth mentioning:

 \begin{ex} The category $\Cat$ of categories is self-enriched: for any pair of small category $\cC$ and $\cD$, we may define the category $\cD^\cC$ of functors and natural transformations.
 Passing to the nerve, this defines a quasi-categorically enriched category of categories, since nerves of ordinary categories are quasi-categories. \end{ex}